 8. Is pot still illegal under federal law?

 Yes, marijuana is a Schedule I controlled substance under federal law.
-But federal law enforcement officers are unlikely to bust recreational users or licensed dispensaries.
-But they could.
+Though federal law enforcement officers are unlikely to bust recreational users or licensed dispensaries, especially now that President Biden has pardoned all federal marijuana convictions.

-In addition, people caught with weed may be ineligible for federal financial aid.
+In addition, if you are caught with weed, you may be ineligible for federal financial aid.
 This includes:

 - Work-Study programs;